Our Best Homemade Coleslaw

 • Salt and pepper are a must and bring the flavors in the dressing together.

-When you are ready to mix up your coleslaw, don’t just dump in the whole bowl of dressing.
-Instead, start with about two-thirds, give everything a stir and then see just how much more dressing you feel your coleslaw needs.
+When you are ready to mix up your coleslaw, don’t just dump in the whole batch of dressing.
+Instead, start with about two-thirds, toss, and then see how much more dressing you feel your coleslaw needs.

 If you decide it’s perfect the way it is, don’t throw away that leftover coleslaw dressing!
-Keep it in the fridge (it will last for days, if not weeks).
-Use it as a spread for sandwiches, a dip for vegetables or sauce for meats and roasted or grilled vegetables.
+Keep it in the fridge (it will last for days if not weeks).
+Use it as a spread for sandwiches, a dip for vegetables, a sauce for meats, and roasted or grilled vegetables.

 Adding the dressing to coleslaw ingredients